dreamportdev/Osdev-Notes/Build_Process/Overview.md

 A cross compiler is always required when building your os for a different cpu architecture to your host.
 Building code for an risc-v cpu, while running on an x86 cpu would require a cross compiler for example.

 The two main compiler toolchains used are gcc and clang.
 They differ a lot in philosophy, but are comparable for a lot of the things we care about.
-GCC is much older and so it established a lot of the conventions used, such as the majority ofs compiler flags, inline assembly and some language extensions.
+GCC is much older and so it established a lot of the conventions used, such as the majority of compiler flags, inline assembly and some language extensions.
 Clang honours most (if not all) of these, and the two seem to be feature equivilent, with the exception of some experimental features.

 ## Differences Between GCC and Clang